-Although the Company's FINRA membership agreement allows the Company to engage in clearing and the retailing of corporate securities in addition to mutual fund retailing on a wire order basis, the Company does not clear customer transactions, process any retail business or carry customer accounts, and the Company claims exemption from the customer protection requirements of Rule 15c3-3 of the Securities Exchange Act of 1934 ("Rule 15c3-3") under the provisions of 17 C.F.R. § 240.15c3-3(k)(2)(ii).
+Although the Company's FINRA membership agreement allows the Company to engage in clearing and the retailing of corporate securities in addition to mutual fund retailing on a wire order basis, the Company does not clear customer transactions, process any retail business or carry customer accounts, and the Company is exempt from the customer protection requirements of Rule 15c3-3 of the Securities Exchange Act of 1934 ("Rule 15c3-3") under the provisions of 17 C.F.R. § 240.15c3-3(k)(2)(ii).
+In addition, the Company's other business activities contemplated by Footnote 74 of the SEC Release No. 34-70073 adopting amendments to 17 C.F.R. § 240.17a-5 are limited to receiving transaction-based compensation for providing technology or platform services.

 As a registered broker-dealer and member of FINRA, the Company is subject to the Uniform Net Capital Rule 15c3-1 of the Securities Exchange Act of 1934 ("Rule 15c3-1").
-The Company computes its net capital under the alternative method permitted by Rule 15c3-1, which requires the Company to maintain minimum net capital equal to the greater of \$250 thousand or 2% of aggregate debit items arising from customer transactions.
-At December 31, 2020 the Company's required minimum net capital was \$250 thousand.
+The Company computes its net capital under the alternative method permitted under 17 C.F.R. § 240.15c3-1, which requires the Company to maintain minimum net capital equal to the greater of \$250 thousand or 2% of aggregate debit items arising from customer transactions.
+At December 31, 2022 the Company's required minimum net capital was \$250 thousand.
 FINRA may require a member firm to reduce its business if its net capital is less than 4% of aggregate debit items, or may prohibit a member firm from expanding its business or paying cash dividends if resulting net capital would be less than 5% of aggregate debit items.
-As of December 31, 2020, the Company had net capital of \$17,491 thousand, which exceeded the minimum requirement by \$17,241 thousand.
+As of December 31, 2022, the Company had net capital of \$14,732 thousand, which exceeded the minimum requirement by \$14,482 thousand.

-In addition, the Company, as a 'Managing Clearing Member' of the Options Clearing Corporation ("OCC"), is subject to OCC Rule 309(b) in connection with its operations outsourcing services that are provided to other OCC 'Managed Clearing Member' broker-dealers, which requires the Company to maintain minimum net capital of \$6,400 thousand as of December 31, 2020.
-As of December 31, 2020, the Company's net capital exceeded the OCC minimum requirement by \$11,091 thousand.
+In addition, the Company, as a 'Managing Clearing Member' of the Options Clearing Corporation ("OCC"), is subject to OCC Rule 309(b) in connection with its operations outsourcing services that are provided to other OCC 'Managed Clearing Member' broker-dealers, which required the Company to maintain minimum net capital of \$6,200 thousand as of December 31, 2022.
+As of December 31, 2022, the Company's net capital exceeded the OCC minimum requirement by \$8,532 thousand.